deajan/obackup/README.md

 You may mix "--silent" and "--verbose" parameters to output verbose input only in the log files.

+## Troubleshooting

+Whenever you may encounter rsync zombie processes and/or in unterruptible sleep state processes, you should force unmounting network drives obackup is supposed to deal with.

 ## Final words

 Backup tasks aren't always reliable, connectivity loss, insufficient disk space, hacked servers with tons of unusefull stuff to backup...
 Anything can happen.